Sri Krishna Madbhagavatam

 year.

-One day, when Kṛṣṇa, along with
+One day, when KášášŁáša, along with

-Balarāma, was maintaining the calves in the forest, They saw some cows grazing
+BalarÄma, was maintaining the calves in the forest, They saw some cows grazing

 on the top of Govardhana Hill.
 The cows could see down into the valley where